 “He’s doing fantastic,” she said.
 “He’s working; he’s going to the gym a couple times a week.
 He’s even running again.
 He’ll tell you it’s only two miles, but he’s running again.”

-Crissy hasn’t led an investor tour since her husband’s discharge, but she suspects they will have even more meaning to her now.
+Crissy has since led several investor tours since her husband’s discharge, and they will have even more meaning to her now.

 “Employees are always excited to show us what they do when we come; they love sharing their stories,” Crissy said of the investor hospital tours.
 “It’s one thing, though, to see them loving on a patient; it’s another to then experience it.
 Now it’s deeper – it’s a deeper appreciation.”